n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googledrive.md

+---
+title: Google Drive node - n8n Documentation
+description: Documentation for the Google Drive node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Google Drive

 The Google Drive node allows you to automate work in Google Drive, and integrate Google Drive with other applications. n8n has built-in support for a wide range of Google Drive features, including creating, updating, listing, deleting, and getting drives, files, and folders.